7h3Rabbit/StaticWebEpiserverPlugin/README.md

 Specifies if scheduled job should remove generated pages not represented in EpiServer anymore.
 _(Please note that enabling this can be dangerous as other files might be deleted if not setup correctly, backup everyhing before use)_

+### `useTemporaryAttribute="true/false"` (default: `null`) ###
+Specifies that pages and resources writen because of publish event should have `Temporary` file attribute set.
+If this is set to `false` it will set `Normal` file attribute.
+If this is not set (read: default) it will not set any file attributes when writen to disk.
+This attribute may be used for identify high priority changes when you have a custom application to transfer files to multiple servers.
+(It is better to use rsync or similar instead of this if possible).

 ## AllowedResourceTypes Configuration ##
 With the `<allowedResourceTypes>` you can add, remove or change support for resource types.
 This is usefull if you for example want to extend support for more file extensions.